pypa/pypa.io/source/specifications.rst

 Active Specifications
 ---------------------

+Interoperability specifications maintained by the Python Packaging Authority are tracked as Informational Python Enhancement Proposals in accordance with :pep:`1`.

 The currently active specifications are recorded in the :ref:`PyPA Specifications <pypug:specifications>` section of the Python Packaging User Guide.

+This section may also include clarifications, amendments and additional guidance for specification implementors in cases where the corresponding PEPs have yet to be updated appropriately.

 Specification Update Process